TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-4-how-to-create-the-simplest-blog.md

 Go it?
 I know you do! **You are smart.**

-### ProTip #2: Show last 3 on homepage?

-- todo: find on tomasvotruba.cz history

-In next post, I will you some cool post features.
+In the next post, I will you some cool `Post` object features.

 ## Now You Know

 - **That all posts are placed in `/source/_posts` directory and in `$posts` variable**.
 - That post has to be in **named as `YYYY-MM-DD-title.md` format**
-- That you can change the post generated url in `source/config/_config.neon` in "postRoute".
+- That you can change the post generated url in `source/config/_config.neon` in `postRoute`.

 Happy coding!